kevingill1966/vavista/docs/source/rpc.rst

     PReference - value is a reference
     PEncoded   - the application encode the value, pass it straight through

-If a parameter is not one of the above, if it is a dict, it is passed as a List, otherwise it is passed as a literal.
+If a parameter is not one of the above, if it is a dict, it is passed as a PList, otherwise it is passed as a PLiteral.

 Example Code
 ------------